sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ***Bite.*** You gain a bite natural weapon you are proficient with.
 You can use Dexterity instead of Strength for the attack rolls of your bite.
 On a hit your bite deals piercing damage equal to 1d4 plus your Strength modifier or Dexterity modifier (whichever is highest).

 ***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You canít discern color in darkness, only shades of gray.
+You can√≠t discern color in darkness, only shades of gray.
 If you already have darkvision, its range increases by 30 feet.

 ***Keen Smell.*** You have advantage on Perception checks that rely on smell.